-During the year 2016, Telekom Austria Group managed to grow its total revenues on a reported basis.
-This was achieved despite strong competition in the Austrian mobile market as well as ongoing challenges in the CEE region.
-Most of the Group's mobile markets continued to be characterized by intense competition, partly resulting from ongoing macroeconomic headwinds, which however, flattened out a bit in some segments.
-The high devaluation of the Belarusian Rouble already at the beginning of the year dampened total revenue growth in EUR terms in Belarus.
-Moreover, a further burden arose from the stepwise abolition of retail roaming in the EU as of 30 April 2016, which overshadowed operational improvements.
+In the first quarter of 2017, Telekom Austria Group again managed to increase revenues both on a reported and proforma basis.
+This was achieved via successful cross-and upselling as well as value-based management with a focus on high-value customers and attractive fixed-line propositions.
+Nevertheless, most of the Group's mobile markets continued to be characterised by intense competition, partly resulting from ongoing macroeconomic headwinds, which however, continued to flatten out a bit in some segments.
+Also, results in the first quarter were supported by a 12.5% appreciation of the Belarusian Rouble versus the EUR, while regulatory headwinds remained, especially from the stepwise abolition of retail roaming in the EU as of 30 April 2016.

-In 2017, most of these business conditions are expected to remain intact.
+For the remaining months of 2017, most of these business conditions are expected to remain intact.
 In Austria, strong competition in the mobile market will persist and is anticipated to remain.
 In the CEE region, a mixed economic forecast is expected to lend only weak support while high competition on the mobile market is anticipated to remain.
 Moreover, operational improvements continue to be overshadowed by negative impacts from the abolition of roaming, which are expected to amount to approximately EUR 40 mn in Group EBITDA in 2017.
-On a positive note, demand for fixed-line services is expected to remain supportive across Telekom Austria Group's convergent markets.
+On a positive note, demand for fixed-line services is expected to remain supportive across Telekom Austria Group's convergent markets with additional support from acquisitions of fixed-service providers in Croatia and Belarus in February 2017 and December 2016 respectively.

 In spite of the illustrated challenges, the Management of Telekom Austria Group remains committed to its growth strategy by concentrating on the following focus areas: Exceling in the core business, expansion of products and services as well as value-accretive mergers and acquisitions.